Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Be deliberate on picking fresh cherries, which you would later feed the piggies.
 They have more nutritional value than the overstayed ones.
 You then have to thoroughly wash them to do away with the pesticides sprayed during their growth.

 Next, take off the stems, pits, and leaves since these parts are harmful to guinea pigs.
-Strictly feed them on the fruit only.
-Serve the piggy with one cherry -you can cut it into have for easy consumption.
+Strictly feed them the fruit only.
+Serve the piggy with one cherry; you can cut it into pieces for easy consumption.

 Image Credit: Pixabay